datacenter/Ansible-NXOS/Docker_Management/README.md

 This README contains some additional background information for managing Docker on the Nexus 9000 series switch.

+Using Ansible to manage docker in the native bash environment is only supported on Nexus 9000 switches running image version `9.2(1)` or later.

 # Table of contents

 1. [Create Ansible Hosts File](#hosts)